aishp9/Py_PomodoroApp/README.md

 6)After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1.

 Most implementations of this application is predominantly in JS, Java or C. I decided to make an application with Python.
 The GUI part was built with the help of tkinter module in python.
-This can be run as a MacOS desktop application.
+This can be run as a desktop application.
+(Unix/Linux/MacOS)

 ### To Do/Future Plans: